martinvonz/jj/README.md

   powerful and simple.
 Formatting output is done with a robust template language that can be configured by the user.

-- **Pijul & Darcs**: Jujutsu keeps track of conflicts as [first-class objects][conflicts] in its model; they are first-class in the same way commits are, while alternatives like Git simply think of conflicts as textual diffs.
+- **Darcs**: Jujutsu keeps track of conflicts as [first-class objects][conflicts] in its model; they are first-class in the same way commits are, while alternatives like Git simply think of conflicts as textual diffs.
-  While not as rigorous as systems like Darcs and Pijul (which are based on a formalized theory of patches, as opposed to snapshots), the effect is that many forms of conflict resolution can be performed and propagated automatically.
+  While not as rigorous as systems like Darcs (which is based on a formalized theory of patches, as opposed to snapshots), the effect is that many forms of conflict resolution can be performed and propagated automatically.

 [perf]: https://github.com/martinvonz/jj/discussions/49
 [revset]: https://martinvonz.github.io/jj/latest/revsets/